 Stephen Legg (Staff)

 Located on Australias East Coast, this once old whaling town has definitely thrown of its darker past and has transformed into a buzzing bohemian town.
 Byron Bay is now full of surfers, artists and others seeking the laid back lifestyle while enjoying some of Eastern Australias most spectacular beaches.
-This is where dolphins frolic in the surf while migratory whales breach just beyond bathing vacation makers.
+This is where dolphins frolic in the surf while migratory whales breach just beyond bathing holiday makers.

 A 15 minute drive from this sun lovers mecca is the wonderful Byron at Byron Bay.
 Set in 45 acres of rainforest, tended by national park staff, each of the resorts suites is located within forested groves, where kookaburra and cicada provide a riotous cacophony at dawn and dusk.

-Each beautiful suite is cleverly designed, providing an open planned living and sleeping space that can be closed off with sliding doors for privacy when traveling with children.
+Each beautiful suite is cleverly designed, providing an open planned living and sleeping space that can be closed off with sliding doors for privacy when travelling with children.
 A gorgeous deep spa bath added a touch of romance for couples.
 Wonderful decked areas both front and back ensure a feeling of being close to the bountiful nature, while screens mean that none of the critters can get in.
 Splashes of rusty earth red and individual nature inspired art-works add to the connection with to outside, while the smell of eucalyptus wafts on the breeze.

-The 25 meter infinity pool surrounded by decadent loungers and day beds, spa, gym and daily yoga mean that there is plenty to keep everyone entertained.
+The 25 metre infinity pool surrounded by decadent loungers and day beds, spa, gym and daily yoga mean that there is plenty to keep everyone entertained.
 The contemporary open-sided restaurant and bar area serves delicious cuisine and draws on local seasonal produce.

 Boardwalks meander through the towering gum trees, festooned with giant bromeliads and brimming with wildlife I bumped into the odd bush turkey or two.
 At the far end of the resort, a path leads out past a billabong and down a sandy track to sand dunes and miles of beach buffeted by wind and waves, sculpting miles of perfectly golden sands.